About the project

 The Guest of Honour project is Norway’s largest cultural export project ever.
 Norwegian literature abroad, NORLA, organises the project on behalf of the Norwegian Government.
 Her Royal Highness Crown Princess Mette-Marit is the ambassador for Norwegian literature abroad.

-For information about Norwegian literature and the project please visit the project’s website: www.norway2019.com
+For information about Norwegian literature, the project and all events in Germany, Austria and Switzerland please visit our Guest of Honour website: www.norway2019.com

 About Frankfurter Buchmesse